Bill Hicks: California and New York

 By January 1986, Hicks was using recreational drugs and his financial resources had dwindled.
-His career received another upturn in 1987, however, when he appeared on Rodney Dangerfield's Young Comedians Special.
-The same year, he moved to New York City, and for the next five years, performed about 300 times a year.
-On the album Relentless, he jokes that he quit using drugs because "once you've been taken aboard a UFO, it's kind of hard to top that", although in his performances, he continued to enthusiastically praise the virtues of LSD, marijuana, and psychedelic mushrooms.
+His career experienced an upturn in 1987, however, when he appeared on Rodney Dangerfield's Young Comedians Special.
+The same year, he moved to New York City, and for the next five years performed about 300 times a year.
+On the album Relentless, he jokes that he quit using drugs because "once you've been taken aboard a UFO, it's kind of hard to top that", although in his performances he continued to enthusiastically praise the virtues of LSD, marijuana, and psychedelic mushrooms.

 He eventually fell back to chain smoking, a theme that figured heavily in his performances from then on.
 His nicotine addiction, love of smoking, and occasional attempts to quit became a recurring theme in his act throughout his later years.

 In 1988, Hicks signed with his first professional business manager, Jack Mondrus.

 On the track "Modern Bummer" of his 1990 album Dangerous, Hicks says he quit drinking alcohol in 1988.

 In 1989, he released his first video, Sane Man; a remastered version with 30 minutes of extra footage was released in 1999.

 Early fame

-In 1990, Hicks released his first album, Dangerous, performed on the HBO special One Night Stand, and performed at Montreal's Just for Laughs festival.
+In 1990, Hicks released his first album, Dangerous, performed on the HBO special One Night Stand and at Montreal's Just for Laughs festival.
 Hicks was later engaged to his manager, Colleen McGarr, who booked him there.
 He was also part of a group of American stand-up comedians performing in London's West End in November.
 Hicks was a huge hit in the UK and Ireland and continued touring there throughout 1991.
 That year, he returned to Just for Laughs and filmed his second video, Relentless.

 Hicks made a brief detour into musical recording with the Marble Head Johnson album in 1992, collaborating with Houston high school friend Kevin Booth and Austin, Texas, drummer Pat Brown.
 During the same year, he toured the UK, where he recorded the Revelations video for Britain's Channel 4.
 He closed the show with his soon-to become-famous philosophy regarding life, "It's Just a Ride."
 Also in that tour, he recorded the stand-up performance released in its entirety on a double CD titled Salvation.
 Hicks was voted "Hot Standup Comic" by Rolling Stone magazine in 1993.
-He moved to Los Angeles in 1992.